jboss-developer/jboss-eap-quickstarts/picketlink-sts/README.md

             </soap:Body>
         </soap:Envelope>

 There is a simple example of WS-Trust client usage provided by PicketLink.
 To use this example deploy PicketLink STS as described below and run the `mvn exec:java` command.
 The assertion from PicketLink STS is printed to the console.
-This process is described in detail below in the section entitled "Access the Application".
+This process is described in detail below in the section entitled [Access the Application](#access-the-application).

 _Note: This example is not suitable for production use.
 You must change the application security to comply with your organization's standards._